 We've been using computers actually even before that, since the 1700s or even earlier.
 The most basic use of computers in those times was to build tables.
 You may have heard of the logarithm tables of Napier.
 If you wanted to compute sines and cosines and so forth, you used a computer to generate the tables.
 When I was still in high school we still in our curriculum learned how to use these tables that were just being phased out.
 Of course now we had calculators and now computers.

 We still use tables today.
 In mathematical research we rely on tables - we call them databases now but they're still the same thing.
 There are many important results in mathematics that were first discovered through tables.
 In number theory one of the most fundamental results is called the prime number theorem.
-It tells you roughly how many primes there are up to a large number XX and it was discovered by Legendre and Gauss.
+It tells you roughly how many primes there are up to a large number X and it was discovered by Legendre and Gauss.
 They couldn't prove it but they conjectured it to be true because Gauss and others they basically had computers - in fact Gauss himself was a bit of a computer - to compute tables of the first million primes and try to find patterns.

 A couple centuries later, there's another really important conjecture.
 The prime number theorem was eventually proven in 1907 or so.
 But there's another really central problem in number theory called the Birch and Swinnerton-Dyer conjecture which I won't talk about here but it was also first discovered by looking at lots of tables - this time tables of data about elliptic curves.